-The Nice Jazz Festival, running from July 16-21, 2018 is the French Riviera jazz festival with the most bang for the buck: a massive musical extravaganza with 30 concerts over six nights at bargain ticket prices for 5-6 concerts each evening.
+The Nice Jazz Festival, running from July 16-20, 2019 is the French Riviera jazz festival with the most bang for the buck: a massive musical extravaganza with 25 concerts over five nights at bargain ticket prices for 6 concerts each evening.

 Held in the beautiful gardens between Place Massena and the seaside, the festival bounces between two outdoor stages, each with 3 concerts a night, and your ticket gives you access to all, so you can pop back and forth between the musical offerings, between forays around the numerous food and drink venues.

 The Music: This 6-night festival has a two-pronged approach: the more intimate Theatre de Verdure stage which is devoted almost exclusively to jazz, and the massive Massena stage (6000 spectators!) offering a bit broader scope, including rock, pop, soul, hip hop and funk to attract a larger (standing) audience.

 Cost: Nightly tickets are 39€ … a bargain for 6 concerts a night! …And only 35€ if you buy before May 31.
 Click here for all ticket info.